 Other considerations when selecting species to plant include water drainage, amount of vegetation present or expected, aspect, location (e.g., floodplain or upland, coastal or inland), and browse by elk (larger planting stock).

 Quinault Regeneration Program Nurseries

-Nurseries are usually visited twice a year, once in the spring to assess germination and transplanting and again in the fall to assess growth, morphology, physiology, vigor, inventory, and pack out and delivery plans.
+Nurseries are usually visited once a year in the fall to assess growth, morphology, physiology, vigor, inventory, and pack out and delivery plans.
 When the seedlings are delivered to the Quinault Regeneration Program, lots are sampled to measure stem height, root length, caliper, and general health and form of the seedlings.

 Quinault Regeneration Seed Trees

 Seed trees may be retained within clear-cut units on low sites to assist with the artificial regeneration program, and be either distributed across the stand at 2 to 15 trees per acre (if available) or clumped to facilitate regeneration efforts.
 If no suitable seed trees can be located, and if suitable seed trees are lacking around the stand edge, then the clear-cut area may be aerial seeded in conjunction with artificial and natural regeneration.
 The objective is to obtain natural regeneration on a site beneath individually selected trees or small clumps of trees distributed uniformly over the site.

 Species preference is as follows:

 - Lodgepole pine for wet areas that won’t grow anything else